-Table B 6: R ecommended responses t o submissions: TRAN Rules 5 Sub.
+· · · · · · · · · · · · · · · · · · · o submissions: TRAN Rule , 1 Sub.
 Ref.
-Submitter / Further Submitter Provision Decision Requested (Summary) Sections of this Report where Addressed Officer's Recommendation Officers' Reasons/Comments Recommended Amendments to Proposed Plan? traffic generator rule in the operative District Plan undertaken by an independent traffic consultant in 2019, prior to proposed plan notification in 2021, and was recommended by that traffic consultant and is an approach used in some other district plans 220 .
-Setting a vehicle movement per day threshold specific to retirement villages is not considered appropriate, as the approach adopted is zone based, not activity based.
-A retirement village can also be a high traffic generator, depending on the size, type of residents and their transport needs, and staffing levels and their transport needs.
-277.21 221 Ministry of Education Te Tāhuhu o Te Mātauranga TRAN-R20 Support TRAN-R20 as it requires an Integrated Transport Assessment for high traffic generating activities as these types of activities can affect the efficient operation of educational facilities.
+Submitter / Further Submitter Provision Decision Requested (Summary) Sections of this Report where Addressed Officer's Recommendation Officers' Reasons/Comments Recommended Amendments to Proposed Plan? residents and their transport needs, and staffing levels and their transport needs.
+277.21 22 Ministry of Education Te Tāhuhu o Te Mātauranga TRAN-R20 Support TRAN-R20 as it requires an Integrated Transport Assessment for high traffic generating activities as these types of activities can affect the efficient operation of educational facilities.
 Retain TRAN-R20 as notified.
 8.11 Accept No changes sought to the notified provision.
-No 277.22 222 Ministry of Education Te Tāhuhu o Te Mātauranga Table TRAN-1 (part of TRAN-R20) Support Table TRAN-1.
+No 277.22 23 Ministry of Education Te Tāhuhu o Te Mātauranga Table TRAN-1 (part of TRAN-R20) Support Table TRAN-1.
 Retain Table TRAN-1 as notified.
 8.11 Accept No changes sought to the notified provision.
-No 277.23 223 Ministry of Education Te Tāhuhu o Te Mātauranga Table TRAN-2 (part of TRAN-R20) Support Table TRAN-2.
+No 277.23 24 Ministry of Education Te Tāhuhu o Te Mātauranga Table TRAN-2 (part of TRAN-R20) Support Table TRAN-2.
 Retain Table TRAN-2 as notified.
 8.11 Accept No changes sought to the notified provision.
-No 282.81 224 Woolworths NZ Ltd Table TRAN-1 (part of TRAN-R20) Increase the high traffic generation thresholds in Table TRAN-1 above which assessment and resource consent are required.
-Amend Table TRAN-1 to increase the permitted daily traffic volume thresholds for supermarkets so as to align with the Auckland Unitary Plan threshold of 1,667m2 of new retail Gross Floor Area, after which an Integrated Transport Assessment and a restricted discretionary activity consent are required.
+No 282.81 25 Woolworths NZ Ltd Table TRAN-1 (part of TRAN-R20) Increase the high traffic generation thresholds in Table TRAN- 1 above which assessment and resource consent are required.
+Amend Table TRAN- 1 to increase the permitted daily traffic volume thresholds for supermarkets so as to align with the Auckland Unitary Plan threshold of 1,667m2 of new retail Gross Floor Area, after which an Integrated Transport Assessment and a restricted discretionary activity consent are required.
 8.11 Reject Setting a vehicle movement per day threshold specific to supermarkets is not considered appropriate, as the approach adopted is zone based, not activity based.
 In addition, supermarkets can be very high traffic generators and actual or potential effects of that can vary significantly depending on scale, design and location.
 An approach used in a large metropolitan centre like Auckland may be less suited to a smaller predominantly rural district like Waimakariri.
+No 282.140 26 Woolworths NZ Ltd TRAN-R20 The requirement in TRAN-R20 for basic or full integrated transport assessments and corresponding resource consents for restricted discretionary activities for any activity that exceeds 250vmpd as an average daily traffic generation is quite a low threshold and for supermarkets should be increased.
+Increase the permitted daily traffic volume thresholds for supermarkets so as to align with the Auckland Unitary Plan threshold of 1,667m2 of new retail Gross Floor Area, after which an Integrated Transport Assessment and a restricted discretionary activity consent are required.
+8.11 Reject See 282.81 above.
+No 284.89 Clampett Investments Ltd TRAN-R20 Supports TRAN-R20.
+Retain TRAN-R20 as notified.
+8.11 Accept No changes sought to the notified provision.
 No

-See section 2.5.3 Transport Section 32 report Support - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - accept
+22 Support - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - accept

-222 Support - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - accept
+23 Support - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - accept

-223 Support - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - accept Oppose - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - reject
+24 Support - Waka Kotahi NZ Transport Agency [FS 110] - Officer recommendation - accept